 Dental and oral health is also improved by a healthy diet.
 If we’re going to eat (or drink) sugar, it’s far better at mealtimes when our saliva levels are highest.
 Fizzy drinks, including carbonated water (also acidic), are best drunk with a straw so they bypass the teeth altogether.
-This is a challenge if you need high energy sip formulations, when dental hygiene is even more important.
+This is a challenge if an elder needs high energy sip formulations, it’s when dental hygiene is even more important.

 Dental hygiene tips for carers of elders

 Some drugs can affect saliva flow and cause a dry mouth, so always have water nearby.

 Teeth cleaning can be tricky for elders.
-A double headed toothbrush can speed things up if you don’t have much time.
+A double-headed toothbrush can speed things up if you don’t have much time.
 For example, I help Marj, but she can tire or become impatient, so we persevere together.
 The toothbrush should be soft.
 Brush gently and thoroughly for 2 mins even if gums bleed.
 Bleeding gums (a sign of gum disease) should subside once a regular gentle brushing routine is established, it’s worked for us.
-If you can manage inter-dental brushes too, well done you (too much for us).
+If you can manage inter-dental brushes together too, well done (too much for us now).

 Having the right quantity of fluoride in the toothpaste helps, especially if brushing time is limited.
 Aim for at least 1,500 ppm (parts per million).
 Colgate’s Durophat is available on prescription at higher concentrations, of 2,800 and 5,000ppm for those less able to brush their teeth thoroughly, resistant or incapacitated.
 There’s no added fluoride in Bucks tap water, you might be interested to know.

 A 0.05% fluoride mouthwash (without alcohol) between tooth brushing also helps if brushing is tricky.
 Corsodyl can be used to reduce gum disease for 2-3 weeks at a time (it’s an antibiotic and can stain teeth if used for a longer period).
 You can also spray it into the mouth if rinsing is not an option.

-Lastly, keep up regular dentist check ups.
+Lastly, keep up regular dentist checkups.
 Use the NHS website to find a local dentist, NHS or otherwise.
 You may need to check for accessibility too, perhaps a ground floor surgery with few or no steps.